ondewo/ondewo-t2s-api/docs/index.md

 <a name="ondewo.t2s.Map"></a>

 ### Map
-Map message represents a word-to-phoneme mapping in a custom phonemizer.
+<p>Map message represents a word-to-phoneme mapping in a custom phonemizer.</p>

 | Field | Type | Label | Description |